amoe/allen-moronuki/allen_moronuki_notes.md

 This is somewhat interesting that it doensn't need to have a hash function.
 550. They don't specify what balanced means, which is a problem in my view.

+We will start filling out the functions, but in the meantime we stub all of the functions to undefined in order to be able to test the compilation process.

 # 2020-02-28

 Just realized that the extraneous warnings that I was seeing are probably